 If You "Failed" the Test...

-The test is just the first part of this video, which is designed with you in mind.
+The flexibility test is just the first part of this video, which is specifically designed with limited-mobility golfers in mind.

 "Awesome video.
 About two weeks ago, I was wondering if my old shoulder injury was preventing me from getting into the proper position at the top.
 Now, I understand exactly how it should work.
 You have a real gift.
 Keep the videos coming!"

-Here's a quick summary of the entire video:
+Here is a quick summary of what the full video covers:

 - Forearm Rotation Test